ccnmtl/passhugo/content/older-adults/older-adults-and-their-oral-health.md

 next: "../access-to-and-utilization-of-dental-services/"
 previous: "../defining-older-adults-in-the-united-states/"
 ---
-<form method="post" action="."><div class="pageblock"><p>Primarily due to improved preventive measures, US adults are retaining their teeth in increasingly large numbers.
+<div class="pageblock"><p>Primarily due to improved preventive measures, US adults are retaining their teeth in increasingly large numbers.
 Although gains in dentate status represent an improvement in oral health and healthcare across the lifespan, tooth retention also represents a challenge - as the proportion of older adults who are retaining their teeth increases - so too does the prevalence of oral diseases.</p>
 <table>
 <th colspan="7">Prevalence of periodontitis in adults in the United States: 2009 and 2010</th>
 <tr>